h65wang/slide-puzzle-challenge/README.md

     src="https://flutter-challenge.s3.us-west-2.amazonaws.com/hosting/multi-platform.jpg" />
 </center>

-The video overview (see below) was released at the same time as this initial version, so new features and changes are not included in the video.
+The video overview (see below) was released at the same time as the initial version, so new features mentioned above are not included in the video.

 ## Video Overview